Leon De Los Aldama Guanajuato, Mexico Travel Guide

 León's industrial legacy centers on its leather and footwear industry.
 Military heritage sites are less prominent.

-Explore Zona Piel for a tangible connection to the city's economic and cultural foundation.
+Explore Zona Piel for a real link to the city's economic and cultural foundation.

-León's Centro Histórico buildings speak to its colonial past, with influences of The spanish language architecture.
+León's Centro Histórico buildings speak to its time as a colony past, with influences of The spanish language architecture.

 The city's evolution into a leather and footwear manufacturing hub is a key part of its modern history.